jjsch-dev/filament_dryer_rp2040/README.md

 The project uses a Raspberry Pi Pico instead of an Arduino Nano because it has more RAM and flash memory, which are needed for storing data and running complex algorithms.

+I worked on the development of this project alongside with my friend [Manuel](https://www.printables.com/@ManuelM).
+He made the 3D model design of the enclosure and all its printable components.
+Plese use the following link [DIY Dehumidifier for 3D Printer Filaments](https://www.printables.com/model/494417-diy-dehumidifier-for-3d-printer-filaments) to get the step and the 3mf files.

 ![alt text](images/prototype-front.png)